r-simmer/simmer/README.md

 ### Flow time

 Next we can have a look at the evolution of the arrivals' flow time during the simulation.
 In the below plot, each individual line represents a replication.
-A smoothline is drawn over them.
+A smooth line is drawn over them.
 All arrivals that didn't finish their entire trajectory are excluded from the plot.

 ```r